sci-42ver/SICP_SDF/sicp_exercise.md

   - this is just `(num*radix)/den` with the first item being the number before the decimal point.
     - same as repo.
 - [x] 59
+  - > In Section 2.5.3 we saw how to implement a polynomial arithmetic system representing polynomials as lists of terms.
+    Here we doesn't store order (see `(add-terms L1 L2)`) since that is implied as *consecutive*.
   - > In a similar way, we can work with power series just reuse the poly lib.
   - `integrate-series`: just based on `integers` and `stream-map`